 You do not need to pay a cent to start a YouTube channel.

-Most YouTubers don’t earn anything, in fact, over 84% of all YouTube channels have less than 1,000 subscribers, which is a minimum threshold to monetize your channel with YouTube ads.
+Most YouTubers don’t earn anything; in fact, over 84% of all YouTube channels have less than 1,000 subscribers, which is a minimum threshold to monetize your channel with YouTube ads.

-There are a number of reasons why this is, but the most common is YouTubers give up too soon expecting near-immediate results.
+There are a number of reasons why YouTubers do not succeed, but the most common is YouTubers give up too soon, expecting near-immediate results.

 For the YouTubers that do put in the work and stick it through, let’s take a look at how much they make.